ericelliott/feature-toggle/README.md

 // This will set the list of currently active
 // features, and add the feature classes to the
 // body element.
-It will take parameters and
+It will take url parameters
-// the activeFeatures cookie into account: var feature = setFeatures(['feature1', 'feature2']);
+// into account:
+var feature = setFeatures(['feature1', 'feature2']);

 // Query for an active feature: